dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---
 ## dbt Cloud v1.1.22 (March 17, 2021)

-TODO - enter release summary and curate below release notes
+Rolling out a few long-term bets to ensure that our beloved dbt Cloud does not fall over for want of memory, as well as a grip of bug fixes and error messaging improvements (error messages should be helpful, not scolding or baffling, after all!)

 #### Enhancements

-- Release scribe to 100% of multi-tenant accounts
+- Release Scribe to 100% of multi-tenant accounts
-- Updates language for sql drawer empty state
+- Update language for SQL drawer empty state
-- Reduce scribe memory usage
+- Reduce Scribe memory usage

 #### Fixed